Parallel Algorithms (WISM 459), 2011/2012

 Contents

-We will discuss extensively the most recent developments in the area of parallel computers, ranging from multi-core desktop PCs, to clusters of PCs connected by switching devices, to massively parallel computers with distributed memory such as our national supercomputer Huygens at SARA in Amsterdam.
+We will discuss extensively the most recent developments in the area of parallel computers, ranging from multicore laptop or desktop PCs to clusters of PCs connected by switching devices, to massively parallel computers with distributed memory such as our national supercomputer Snellius at SURF in Amsterdam, which was officially opened by our Queen on September 16, 2021.

 The following subjects will be treated: